leilab-master/IfcWebExplorer/README.md

 If you are familiar with python, you can download the source files.
 You can start from “server.py”.

 # Acknowledgement
-Special thanks to Mr. Marijn van Aerle, IfcWebExplorer started from the python code shared at the following github site. https://github.com/mvaerle
+Special thanks to Mr. Marijn van Aerle, we started this project from the python code shared at the following github site. https://github.com/mvaerle
 Also, we would like to thank Dr. Yoshinobu Adachi of buildingSMART Japan, IfcWebExplorer was developed referring to his IfcExplorer.